SymmetricChaos/ClassicCrypto/README.md

 The difference between codes and ciphers in classical cryptography is fairly vague, indeed the terms are sometimes used interchangeably.
 Within this project a cipher must have a changeable key that is needed in order to determine the plaintext.
 A code on the otherhand is fixed and can be read by anyone who knows the method.

 ## Details
-All implemented ciphers are functions of the form `cipherName(text,key,decode=False)`
+All ciphers are functions of the form `cipherName(text,key,decode=False)`
 *  `text` must be a string with either plaintext or ciphertext
 *  `key` is whatever kind of key the cipher uses, if it requires multiple keys they must be in a list
 *  `decode` is boolean and sets the function to either encode or decode

+All ciphers will return a string containing either the ciphertext or the decoded text.

 Ciphers based on the Polybius Square or on the Playfair Cipher have the argument `mode` which can be:
 *  `IJ` replaces J with I to get a 25 letter square